Transfer of Property – Click to download

 Private land use laws like homeowners association rules

-Just like the government can restrict the use of property owned others, private associations can also restrict property use.
+Just like the government can restrict the use of property owned by others, private associations can also restrict property use.
 Property law involves creating, enforcing and challenging private homeowner association laws.
 While a government attorney may take steps to enforce zoning violations, attorneys act on behalf of private associations in order to enforce property restrictions.
 There are state laws that control how associations go about establishing themselves as an authority and what they must do in order to create enforceable law.

 Sometimes, the government may want to take private property for public use.
 The right of the government to take real property from a private owner is called eminent domain.
 The government may take the property even if someone objects, but they must compensate the person fairly for the property.
 Eminent domain is subject to restrictions, and it’s often the subject of legal challenges.
 Property attorneys work on behalf of their clients both for government agencies and individual landowners as it relates to eminent domain.

 The law gives people the right to claim ownership of property without paying for it in some circumstances.
-Claiming property right is called adverse possession.
-To acquire property adverse possession, a person must occupy the property for a number of years.
+Claiming property by right is called adverse possession.
+To acquire property by adverse possession, a person must occupy the property for a number of years.
 Usually, they must live on the property, not in hiding, with a claim of ownership for a decade or more.
 Adverse possession can be a common issue when neighboring property owners use inaccurate border boundaries for a period of time.
 The purpose of adverse possession is to settle land disputes and ensure that land is used.

 What is an easement?

-An easement allows a person to use property that’s owned someone else.
-The right to use property owned someone else is called an easement or a right of access.
-If a person has no other way to access their property except traveling over someone else’s property, they likely have an easement over the property.
+An easement allows a person to use property that’s owned by someone else.
+The right to use property owned by someone else is called an easement or a right of access.
+If a person has no other way to access their property except by traveling over someone else’s property, they likely have an easement over the property.
 How a person can use an easement can often be highly debated and the subject of litigation.

 Wild animals and natural resources